 There is a limit of NZ$12,000.00 for fees, which will cover tuition fees, associated manditory fees and compulsory student services fees at UCOL.

 Length, location and timing of study

-Fees-free can be taken up at UCOL for up to two years from the study start date.
+- Fees-free can use UCOL for up to two years from the study start date.
 Extramural study, including from overseas, is allowed.